How to Write an Employee Handbook

 It’s time to dive into your company culture and describe what makes you, “you”.
 Do you have a company motto?
 Make sure it has a place in the handbook.
 Talk about how you would describe your team members and your company as a whole.
 What are some key values your company sticks to?
 These values are also the personality traits you look for in your team.

-Bonus: It’s important that your employee handbook includes legal information to protect both your employees and company.
-But it doesn’t mean the employee handbook has to be too long or boring.
+Bonus: It’s important that your employee manual includes legal information to protect both your employees and the company.
+But it doesn’t mean it has to be too long or boring.
 Get creative.
 Stay unique.
 It will help cement your brand identity with your employee and give the handbook a spirit of its own.
-Some companies nailed it and turned their employee handbooks into a fun read.
+Some companies nailed it and turned their staff handbooks into a fun read.